hannobraun/stack-assembly/README.md

     +
 ```

-All of these tokens are _operators_, which come in different flavors.
+All of the tokens here are _operators_, which come in different flavors.
 So far, we've seen _integers_ (`1`, `2`) and _identifiers_ (`+`).
 Integers consist of base-10 digits and form numbers that represent 32-bit two's complement values.
 Identifiers consist of arbitrary characters.

-Let's move on now, as we learned enough about syntax for the next few sections to make sense.
-We'll revisit the topic of syntax later.
+Let's move on now, as we've learned enough to make sense of the next few sections.
+We'll revisit the topic of syntax again later.

 ### Evaluation